JakubSzuber/Local-Monuments-Website/README.md

 ## Docker Compose

-To run app with compose file you have to create directory wherever you want and then clone from that repo...
+To run app with compose file you have to create directory wherever you want and then clone from that repo...docker-compose up -d if...ordocker-compose up

 # Other methods:
 ## Docker Swarm commands